 Create a small wick to light the candle from the taper’s thinner end.
 It should measure approximately 1/2″ (1.2 cm).
 Cut the wick at the thicker end as close to the taper as possible.
 Any wax remnants not required for the taper candle shape should be removed.

 - A candle mold is an excellent option if you are looking for a perfect shape.

 - To melt the wax, break it into smaller pieces.

-- It is important to know the temperature of the wax.
+- It is essential to know the temperature of the wax.
 If you are able, use a thermometer.
 The ideal dipping temperature should be between 150-165oF (65 to 75oC).
 Hotter wax can cause bubbles in your candle, while colder wax can lead to unevenly shaped tapers.